Trust, Compassion, Experience: These Are Just Some of the Qualities You’ll Find at Klie Law Offices

 We urge you to consider Klie Law Offices, a West Virginia law firm with these qualities and more.
 When you call us or complete the online contact form at the right side of this page, you will find out right away that we understand the importance of your case.
 Our lawyers have extensive experience guiding clients who are facing difficult disputes involving custody and support and other issues related to divorce.

-The laws in West Virginia for employment cases and family-related legal matters can be complicated and confusing to newcomers.
+The laws in West Virginia for family-related legal matters can be complicated and confusing to newcomers.
 That’s why it’s essential that you have an experienced legal team on your side, fighting for your rights.
 That’s why you need Klie Law Offices in your corner.

 What types of family law cases does Klie Law Offices handle?

 At Klie Law Offices, we believe it’s important to treat every person who enters our office with respect.
-That’s especially true in family law cases, which can often be contentious and complicated.
+That’s especially true in family law cases, which can often be contentious.
 If you choose to hire us as your West Virginia family law lawyer, we promise we will take the appropriate measures to resolve your case.

 Every step in the legal process requires people to make important decisions.
 We can help guide you through each one of these decisions by providing thoughtful advice based on our years of legal experience.
 These decisions can be life altering and can dramatically change family relationships.
 Our West Virginia family law attorneys take pride in helping families with any situation and we’re eager to do the same for you.

 - Child Support